Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Introduction

-Since the first successful demonstrations in the 1980s (\cite{Dickmanns1992PAMI,Dickmanns1988MVA,Thorpe1988PAMI}), great progress has been made in the field of autonomous vehicles.
-Despite these advances, however, it is safe to believe that fully autonomous navigation in arbitrarily complex environments is still decades away.
-The reason for this is two-fold: First, autonomous systems which operate in complex dynamic environments require artificial intelligence which generalizes to unpredictable situations and reasons in a timely manner.
-Second, informed decisions require accurate perception, yet most of the existing computer vision systems produce errors at a rate which is not acceptable for autonomous navigation.
+Since the first successful demonstrations in the 1980s \citep{Dickmanns1992PAMI,Dickmanns1988MVA,Thorpe1988PAMI}, great progress has been made in the field of autonomous vehicles.
+However, despite these advances and ambitious commercial goals, fully autonomous navigation in general environments has not been realized to date.
+The reason for this is two-fold: First, autonomous systems which operate in complex dynamic environments require models which generalize to unpredictable situations and reason in a timely manner.
+Second, informed decisions require accurate perception, yet most of the existing computer vision models are still inferior to human perception and reasoning.